 What is Cell Phone Addiction?

 About 77 percent of Americans now own smartphones, according to Pew Research Center.
-Cell phone addiction is a compulsive behavior where you seek uses of your phone for emotional outlets.
-To put it another way, you might feel guilty, depressed, bored, or stressed, so you use your smartphone to zone out.
+Cell phone addiction is a compulsive behavioral addiction where you seek uses of your mobile device for emotional outlets and instant gratification.
+To put it another way, you might feel guilty, depressed, bored, or stressed, so you use your mobile phone to zone out.

-While temporary distractions can be useful in clearing your mind, they can also usher in a dependency which distracts you from important tasks such as work and takes time away from the people you love the most.
+While temporary distractions can be useful in clearing your mind, they can also usher in mobile phone dependency.
+Mobile phone dependency can distract you from important tasks such as work and take time away from the people you love the most.
 Cell phone addiction can happen to young adults from elementary school to high school and from college students to working class adults.

 Psychotherapist and author Nancy Colier wrote that the average person checks their phone 150 times a day, according to the Nancy Colier blog.
 Sounds crazy, right?
 Technology addiction is a behavioral addiction that can take varied forms of behaviors.
 Below is a look at some common ones you might encounter:

-- You have a compulsion to check your phone even in important situations like work meetings, dinners with family or even dates
+- You have a compulsion to check your phone even in important situations like work meetings, at the dinner table with family, or even on dates

 - You become distracted and are less likely to engage in normal communication with work colleagues and friends

 - You participate in dangerous behaviors for instant gratification: you text and drive, make phone calls or check your mobile phone when driving

 Touching on the last point further, in a survey conducted by Common Sense Media, 56 percent of parents admitted that they check their phone while driving, make calls while driving, or text and drive.
-Even worse, 51 percent of students witnessed their parents engaging in this behavior.
+Even worse, 51 percent of young adults witnessed their parents engaging in this behavior.

 - Added stress due to the compulsive nature of checking your phone